Our Courses

-The full list of courses available at Hughes Hall is given below.
-Most subjects are open to applicants in both the October admissions round and the March admissions round.
-However, the following are only open in the October round: Chemical Engineering and Biotechnology, Computer Science, Engineering, Graduate Medicine, History of Art, Music, Natural Sciences, or Philosophy.
+Most subjects are open to candidates applying in October or March.
+However, please note thathe following are only open for applications in October: Chemical Engineering and Biotechnology, Computer Science, Engineering, Graduate Medicine, History of Art, Music, Natural Sciences, Philosophy.

 Anglo-Saxon, Norse and Celtic